Building a Gaming PC for Dummies (The Ultimate Guide)

 Then you have sockets, which are basically physical components (like latches) that help connect the CPU with the PCB (printed circuit board) like the image shown below.

 So there is a brand, a chipset and a socket that you need to pick.
-While the brand is more of a personal preference I feel (ASUS, MSI and Gigabyte are all great), the chipset and socket are major considerations.
+While the brand is more of a ‘personal preference’ (ASUS, MSI, and Gigabyte are all great), I’d say the chipset and socket are major considerations.

 Your choice of CPU will have to be in line with the socket you pick, and consequently the chipset option you get.
 If you want to read about chipsets in detail, check out this detailed post on Tom’s Hardware.

-Generally however, people go with Intel chipsets because they want to use the more popular Intel processors as compared to AMD offerings.
-Intel’s latest socket, at the time of writing, is the LGA 1151, and the chipset options you need to pick from with LGA 1151 motherboards are Z170, H170 and H110.
+Generally, however, people go with Intel chipsets because they want to use the more popular Intel processors as compared to AMD offerings.
+Intel’s latest socket, at the time of writing, is the LGA 1151v2 (the LGA 1200 is expected soon), and the chipset options you need to pick from with LGA 1151 motherboards are from the Sky Lake, Kaby Lake, and Coffee Lake families.

-The differences in these chipsets range from overclocking options to more USB 3.0 ports, more SATA ports and so on.
+The differences in these chipsets range from memory support and overclocking options to more USB 3.0 ports, more SATA ports and so on.

 You should also check out our recommended LGA 1151 motherboards.